iraxter/databricks_testing/README.md

 ## Intro

 This is a basic template to set up Python infrastructure to run SQL syntax in a Databricks environment.
-Needs a functioning databricks instance and is currently set up for a Serverless SQL Warehouse but should work with a Databricks Cluster without much change.
+Needs a functioning Databricks instance and is currently set up for a Serverless SQL Warehouse but should work with a Databricks Cluster without much change.

 ### Setup